FAQs

 The best way to learn how to sow a new lawn is by using our video guide / step by step pictorial guide.
 You can also scan the QR code on the back of your bag that will take you directly to our How To Hub.

-The best way to learn how to overseed a new lawn is by using our video guide / step by step pictorial guide.
+Learn how to overseed a new lawn by using our how to overseed a lawn video guide.
 You can also scan the QR code on the back of your bag that will take you directly to our How To Hub.

 A perfect seedbed should be five things; free of weeds and moss, stones or debris, and easy to rake through and level.
 You will achieve the perfect lawn if you have achieved these five things!
 Click below to read more about achieving the perfect seedbed for your grass seed.